SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/06-Lab.md

 ## Creating a new Spring project

-On the [start.spring.io](https://start.spring.io/) website, we can create a new Spring project.
+- Go to the [start.spring.io](https://start.spring.io/) website to create a new Spring project

-From here, we can pick either a Maven or a Gradle project, the language that we will write our code in, the Spring Boot version, the information about the project and the dependencies.
+From here, we can pick either a Maven or a Gradle project, as well as the language we will use.

+We can also select the Spring Boot version.

+[image assetsSrc="Spring-data-introduction-Lab-1.png" /]

+- Then, configure the metadata:

+[image assetsSrc="Spring-data-introduction-Lab-2.png" /]

+- Add the Spring Data JPA and MySQL dependencies:

+[image assetsSrc="Spring-data-introduction-Lab-3.png" /]

 - In the resources folder of the project, create a new **applications.properties** file, which will hold the  configurations for the project: